ferdyhape/study-notes/README.md

 - files: Contains all files related to the notes taken.
 - htaccess: Contains the htaccess file for various purposes.
 - tutorials: Contains notes on various tutorials.
+- basic-problem: Contains various basic programming problems and their solutions.

 ## :books: Table of Contents